18F/foia-recommendations/schemas.md

 ### What information is in the metadata file?

 - Agency FOIA contact info
-- FOIA resources like reading rooms
+- FOIA resources like reading rooms, or status tracking tools
 - Annually reported statistics for request processing time
 - Additional component-specific information to be collected from a requester
 - Information that would help a requester make a perfected request